MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-macOS.md

 See [About Brew](#about-brew) for information about Brew.

 After you've installed Homebrew, you can install PowerShell.
-First, install [Cask-Versions that lets you install alternative versions of cask packages:
+First, install the [Cask-Version][cask-versions] that lets you install alternative versions of cask packages:

 ```sh
 brew tap homebrew/cask-versions